Symetra Life Insurance Company Review

 The company is financially strong and has assets worth tens of billions.
 Its parent company is among the largest insurers in Japan.
-It has managed to receive an ‘A’ rating from the most respected credit rating agencies in the world.Products for Different Needs
+It has managed to receive an ‘A’ rating from all the top credit agencies.Products for Different Needs

 Symetra offers three different life insurance policies for three different purposes.
 You can choose the right policy for you depending on your current financial situation and your future needs.

-There is a pure term policy, which is ideal for people who are in need of life insurance coverage for a particular period of time.
-The costs are very low, the premium remains the same until the policy expires, and your beneficiaries are assured of a substantial death benefit payout in the event of your demise.
+There is a pure term policy, which is ideal for people who need coverage for a particular period of time.
+The costs are very low, the cost doesn't rise throughout the term, and your beneficiaries are assured of a substantial death benefit payout in the event of your passing.

-There is an accumulator universal life policy, which is ideal for people who are in need of a policy whose cash value they can access for their financial needs.
-The index linked cash value account grows faster than fixed accounts, which you can withdraw on a regular basis or take out a loan in case of an emergency.
+There is an accumulator universal life policy, which is ideal for those who would like cash value they can access for their financial needs.
+The index-linked cash value account grows faster than fixed accounts, which you can withdraw on a regular basis or take out a loan in case of an emergency.

-There is a no-lapse universal life policy, which is guaranteed to stay in force as long as you make the required payments and stay within the limits set by the company in terms of withdrawals and policy loans.
+There is a no-lapse universal life policy, which is guaranteed to stay in force as long as you make the required payments and stay within the set limits of withdrawals and policy loans.

 Apart from this, Symetra also offers a number of annuity products for retirement planning purposes.